 Scientific work related to our model can be divided into several categories.
 We will first discuss methods that use advanced transfer function specification for feature enhancement and use semi-automatic transfer function specification.
 These classification methods are viewpoint-independent.
-Our work on the other hand enables automatic focus+context visualization, where the information about the viewpoint is taken into account.
+Our work enables automatic focus+context visualization, where the information about the viewpoint is taken into account.
 We therefore point out some previous focus+context approaches.
 Afterwards we review various rendering techniques that are interesting for the level of sparseness specification.
-Finally we shortly mention other graphics research fields, where importance information is a significant factor of the method.
+Finally we briefly mention other graphics research fields, where importance information plays a significant role.

 Feature Classification: The most typical feature classification in volume visualization is the transfer function specification that maps sample density values to optical properties, i.e., color and opacity.
-These are composited using one of the known volume rendering techniques to produce the final colors on a two-dimensional image.
 Transfer functions with density as single input parameter are also denoted as one-dimensional transfer functions.
 There has also been a lot of research on multi-dimensional transfer functions.
-The basic idea is to incorporate first, and second derivatives of the density into the transfer function design [11, 17].
-It is possible to assign optical properties based on gradient and curvature values, so that for example object boundaries are classified differently from homogeneous regions.
-Taking into account first and second derivatives allows also the semi-automatic generation of transfer functions [16].
+The basic idea is to incorporate first and second derivatives of the density into the transfer function design [11, 17].
+It is possible to assign optical properties based on gradient and curvature values, so for example object boundaries are classified differently from homogeneous regions.
+Taking into account first and second derivatives enables the semi-automatic generation of transfer functions [16].
+An interesting approach was presented by Hauser and Mlejnek [9] for multidimensional 3D flow data.
+They use the Degree-of-Interest function that maps the user interest to optical properties.

 Focus+Context Rendering: A lot of work has been done in the field of focus+context visualization.
 Viewpoint-dependent distortion of three-dimensional data [2] for example highlights data by dedicating more space to it.
 Distortions are applied to abstract graphs in order to clearly see interesting graph nodes.
-An interesting idea is also to include a focal point into the transfer-function specification [28].
+An interesting idea is also to include the distance to focal point property into the volume rendering pipeline [29].
 This allows to change the optical properties according to the distance to the focal point.
 Using this technique several expressive focus+context effects can be achieved.
-Distancebased transfer functions consider the observer's focal point only, the transfer function is constant for different viewpoint settings.
-Gaze-directed volume rendering takes the observer's viewing direction into account [19].
-The information about the gaze direction enables to display the volume dataset in different resolutions.
-The focal region is represented in full resolution, while the other parts are rendered in lower resolution.
+Gaze-directed volume rendering takes the observer's viewing direction into account to increase the rendering performance [19].
+The volume dataset is rendered in different resolutions.
+According to the viewing direction the focal region is represented in full resolution, while the other parts are rendered in lower resolution.